zf4223v1ms7/nexus-sdk/tools/social-twitter/README.md

 It's important to note that some errors may have either a specific error kind (like `NotFound`, `Auth`, or `RateLimit`) or the more general `Api` error kind, and the status code may be a specific value or `None` depending on the error details.

 ---

-# Error Handling

-The Twitter SDK includes a centralized error handling system that provides consistent error responses across all modules.
-This system includes:

 # `xyz.taluslabs.social.twitter.send-direct-message@1`